 The original origin of the Oncidium is from North and South America: This area runs from Florida and Mexico to Peru and Argentina.

-The nickname of the Oncidium Orchidee is Tijgerorchidee.
+The nickname of the Oncidium Orchid is Tijgerorchidee.
 This name is due to the tiger print on the flower.
-There are many species with each their own tiger print.
-The length of inflorescences varies from a few centimeters to more than one meter.
-Special features of the flowers are the multi-colored fleshy callus on the lip and the so-called "tabs" on the column.
+There are many types with each their own tiger print.
+The length of inflorescences varies from a few centimeters to more than a meter.
+Special characteristics of the flowers are the multi-colored fleshy callus on the lip and the so-called "tabs" on the column.

 The beautiful of the oncidium is that there are many buttons on a branch.
 If the orchid is at its peak, it's a sun in the house.

 The Oncidium likes to be in a light place but rather does not have direct sunlight.